johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   2. Enter a sequence name in the editor
   3. Add symbols via quick add or symbol selection popup
   4. Reorder symbols using up/down arrows
-  5. Save the sequence
+  5. Save the sequence (a 'finished' symbol is automatically appended)
 - **Navigation:**
   1. Select a sequence from the dropdown
   2. Use prev/next buttons to move through steps
-  3. Current step updates the "Now" symbol and next step updates the "Next" symbol
+  3. The `currentSymbol` displayed on the `ActivityCard` updates to reflect the symbol associated with the *next* step index (`currentStepIndex + 1`).
-  4. Visual indicators show progress through the sequence (e.g., "3/8")
+  4. Visual indicators show progress through the sequence (e.g., "3/8") based on `currentStepIndex`.
 - **Editing/Deleting:**
   - Only user-created sequences can be edited or deleted
   - Default sequences are read-only